mobile rating

 What are the prices like in Tanzania?

-To give you a rough idea of local prices, here are the approximate costs of some common purchases in stores and restaurants:
+To give you a rough idea of local prices, here are the approximate costs of some common items:

 For a pizza in a restaurant, you can expect to pay between 15,000 and 25,000 shillings, depending on its size, while a cup of good coffee will cost around 5,000 shillings.
 The cost of a lunch in a good café, excluding alcohol, should be estimated starting from 40,000 shillings.
 In a local café, you can have a quick snack for about 10,000 shillings.